qatlang/qat/README.md

 <hr>
 </div>

 **qat** is closer to your machine's heart.
-It is envisioned to be a super-fast, low-level, efficient systems language for maintainable code...
+It is envisioned to be a super-fast, legible systems language for maintainable code...

 This project is published under a **Shared Source** [license](https://github.com/qatlang/qat/blob/main/LICENSE) and is solely maintained by <a href="https://github.com/AldrinMathew" target="_blank" rel="noopener noreferrer">Aldrin Mathew</a>.
 The project is not open to public contributions when it comes to development.
 But if you are facing issues with the language, you are always welcome to [open an issue](https://github.com/qatlang/qat/issues/new/choose).